Blokyk/starkid/docs/StarKid-overview.md

-# Recline overview
+# StarKid overview

-### What is Recline?
+### What is StarKid?

-Recline is a source generator that aims to make writing command line interfaces (a.k.a.
+StarKid is a source generator that aims to make writing command line interfaces (a.k.a.
 CLI) easier.
 To achieve that goal, it helps you focus on the actual *interface* part, i.e. options, commands and sub-commands, arguments, etc, and generates all the necessary plumbing for you, like formatting the help texts for each command, or validating each option or argument before calling any command.
-Recline is mainly built for CLIs making use of "verbs," i.e. groups of subcommands, and has sensible defaults builtin; however, it also aims to provide some flexibility when needed, and has many ways to be tweaked to suit your needs (including via the [build-time config](Recline-config.md)).
+StarKid is mainly built for CLIs making use of "verbs," i.e. groups of subcommands, and has sensible defaults builtin; however, it also aims to provide some flexibility when needed, and has many ways to be tweaked to suit your needs (including via the [build-time config](StarKid-config.md)).

 > **Note**: Although there are quite a lot of references to `System.CommandLine`
-> throughout both Recline's documentation and its codebase, it should
+> throughout both StarKid's documentation and its codebase, it should
-> be noted that Recline's functional goals are pretty different from
+> be noted that StarKid's functional goals are pretty different from
 > [System.CLI's goals](https://github.com/dotnet/command-line-api/blob/main/docs/Functional-goals.md).
 >
 > That library is a very different workhorse, and awesome in its own
 > right!
 It is clearly cut-out for some pretty heavy workloads and
 > scenarios, and has had a lot more work and expertise put into it
-> than Recline (I'm just a student working on this in their spare time
+> than StarKid (I'm just a student working on this in their spare time
 > after all!)
 >
 > You can find my reasons for writing this library regardless in [this project's README](/README.md),